webrecorder/wabac.js/README.md

 It allows browsing web archives in WARC or HAR files directly in a modern browser without requiring a server component.

+## Usage

 This repository itself is hosted as a static site at: https://wab.ac/ and provides all functionality.

-## Usage
+To run locally, a simple http server, eg. `python -m http.server 9990` should suffice, however, some browsers may not support service workers from localhost.

-Simple go to https://wab.ac/ and choose a WARC or HAR file from your machine.

-The file will not be uploaded anywhere but you should be able to browse the contents directly.
+To use, select a WARC or HAR file to be loaded into WABAC.
+The files loaded will not be uploaded anywhere and will be parsed in the browser.

 To create a WARC file, you can use https://webrecorder.io/ and download the resulting file.